DE-CIX/jFlowLib/readme.md

 number of sFlow or IPFIX collectors.
 In case the sFlow or IPFIX traffic should be received by more than this number of sFlow or IPFIX collectors a multiplexer can be used to distribute the sFlow or IPFIX data to any number of sFlow or IPFIX collectors.
-* Randomizer: Removing personal data such as IP addresses by randomizing these data fields.
+* Randomizer: Removing personal data such as IP addresses by randomizing specific data fields.

 What do you need to run jFlowLib?